splendo/HeartstoneAssessment/README.md

 * Proper handling of asynchonous calls
 * Clean code
 * Relevant design patterns
-* Javascript best practices
+* Java/Swift/Kotlin best practices
 * UI should remain responsive during content loading
 * Should you use 3rd party libraries and frameworks please motivate your choice
 * Unit tests
-* Writing the backend using Google AppEngine is a plus, but feel free to use Amazon AWS, Tomcat or anything you prefer for handling your API calls
+* Writing a backend using Google AppEngine is a huge plus.

 ## Finally

 To submit your result, fork this repository.
 When you are satisfied with your result, create a Pull Request.
-Make sure your backend is up and running somewhere for the duration of the review and tell us in the comments where to find it.
+If you created a backend, make sure it is up and running somewhere for the duration of the review and tell us in the comments where to find it.

 Good Luck!